microcks/microcks/install/kubernetes/microcks/README.md

 Microcks is available at https://microcks.192.168.64.6.nip.io.

+GRPC mock service is available at "microcks-grpc.192.168.64.6.nip.io".
+It has been exposed using TLS passthrough on the Ingress controller, you should extract the certificate for your client using:

+  $ kubectl get secret microcks-microcks-grpc-secret -n microcks -o jsonpath='{.data.tls\.crt}' | base64 -d > tls.crt

 Keycloak has been deployed on https://keycloak.192.168.64.6.nip.io/auth to protect user access.
 You may want to configure an Identity Provider or add some users for your Microcks installation by login in using the username and password found into 'microcks-keycloak-admin' secret.